Discover the Best Things to See in Trogir: Architectural Attractions, Walking Tours & Travel Tips

 Monastery and Church of Saint Nicholas

-The Church and Monastery of St. Nicholas in Trogir were founded in 1064.
-Later they were expanded to include several Romanesque-Gothic houses, the Romanesque tower of St. Nicholas and the Gothic Vitturi tower.
-Today’s church is from the 15th century, and under its pavement is the early medieval church of St. Dujma.
-The newer church has a single nave, a rectangular floor plan with a rectangular apse.
-The bell tower above the sacristy is attributed to the workshop of Tripun Bokanić, which operated in Trogir at the end of the 16th century and the beginning of the 17th century.
-In the middle of the main facade is a Renaissance window, and below is a relief of Nicholas the Florentine.
-The interior of the church was decorated in the 18th century.
-Stucco paintings by Giuseppe Montiventi and baroque marble altars by Nicola Grassi.
+The Church and Monastery of St. Nicholas in Trogir were founded in 1064 and expanded to include Romanesque and Gothic features.
+The current church, dating to the 15th century, sits above the early medieval church of St. Dujma.
+It has a single nave with a rectangular layout.
+The bell tower, attributed to Tripun Bokanić’s workshop from the late 16th to early 17th century, is notable.
+The main facade showcases a Renaissance window with a relief of Nicholas the Florentine beneath it.
+The interior boasts 18th-century stucco paintings by Giuseppe Montiventi and Baroque marble altars by Nicola Grassi.

-Today, only three Benedictine sisters live in the monastery.
+Currently, only three Benedictine sisters reside in the monastery.

 The Monastery of St. Nicholas